Coronavirus in New York: Latest Updates

-As of Tuesday night, there have been at least 75,795 confirmed cases of the coronavirus discovered in the state, including more than 43,139 in New York City.
+As of Wednesday morning, there have been at least 76,049 confirmed cases of the coronavirus discovered in the state, including more than 43,119 in New York City.
 At least 1,550 people with COVID-19 have died in the state, which has the largest number — around 40 percent — of confirmed cases in the U.S.

 As more widespread testing is done, the full scope and scale of the New York (and national) outbreak becomes clearer, including how much the virus continues to spread.
 Below is what we know about the reported cases and consequences in New York thus far.